VladimirSaenko/Geralt-of-Rivia-Resume/README.md

 ## About Geralt

-### “I, Geralt of Rivia, nicknamed by the elves" Guinblade "and the White Wolf, a witcher from the Wolf School in Kaer Morhen, the kingdom of Kaedwen,Neverland world.
+### “I, Geralt of Rivia, nicknamed by the elves" Guinblade "and the White Wolf, a witcher from the Wolf School in Kaer Morhen, the kingdom of Kaedwen, Neverland world.
 A living legend of the entire North.
+Monsters Hunter.
 Passed the Trial of Herbs, overcame mutations and training, destroyed countless monsters and beasts of the entire bestiary of the Continent, and much more.
 I have an incredibly huge number of closed contracts, of which the most famous are: lifting the curse imposed on Princess Adda; expulsion of the genie from Rinda; victory in a battle with the demon-Gunter O'Dim; kill the king of the Wild Hunt-Eredin Breakk Glas; ridding Toussaint of Bokler Beast-vampire Detlaff."

 ## About Project